-As a member of SIGMusic, I have worked on two versions of a wireless lighting project that has been demonstrated at Engineering Open House.
-The first version, in 2015, was to control eight RGB LED floodlights via Bluetooth-connected Arduino Pro Minis.
-It was controlled by a websocket server written in Python.
+As a member of SIGMusic, I worked on two versions of a wireless lighting project that have been used in demonstrations at Engineering Open House.
+The first version, in 2015, used Bluetooth-connected Arduino Pro Minis to control eight RGB LED floodlights.
+They were managed by a Raspberry Pi running a websocket server written in Python.
 While this setup mostly worked, we decided to improve it for 2016.

 The second version used the same RGB LED floodlights, but with more suitable hardware and software.
-I designed and built an improved logic board for the lights and used nRF24L01+ radio modules instead of Bluetooth.
-I wrote a frequency hopping algorithm in addition to a multiprocess websocket server in C++.
+I designed improved logic boards for the lights and used nRF24L01+ radio modules instead of Bluetooth.
+OSH Park fabricated all the circuit boards, and then I soldered them by repurposing a toaster oven as a reflow oven.
+I also wrote a frequency hopping algorithm in addition to a multiprocess websocket server in C++.

 Once the database had enough data to make informed predictions, I added the ability to predict future availability from past semesters.
 I also rewrote the codebase to make it more secure and maintainable.
 It is published at canitakethisclass.com.

-A lighting technician on Broadway asked me to develop the firmware for a MIDI control device due to my experience with DMX-84.
+I developed the firmware for a MIDI control device for a lighting technician on Broadway.
 The Arduino-based device displays information on the LCD about the MIDI packets being transmitted.
 The packets can be blocked or passed through by toggling a button.

 For the BoilerMake fall 2014 hackathon, my team and I developed a Verilog-to-Minecraft "compiler."
 It takes code written in Verilog (a language that describes how circuits are connected) and generates a representation of the circuit in the popular game Minecraft using redstone logic gates.